deng-gdb/eurostat-gdp/notes/dbt_notes.md

     You could disable dbt Cloud scheduler as on the following picture, or setup the corresponding values for the scheduler - doesn't matter.
     ![ci-conf](../img/p10.png)

+# The project team workflow.
+- Each developer from the dev team implements changes in the own `dbt-dev` branch.
+During the implementation process dbt creates the corresponding objects in the DB schema `eurostat_gdp_dev`.
+- After the completion of the implementation the developer commits changes in the repo and creates the pull request to merge changes from the `dbt-dev` to the `dbt-qa` branch.
+- dbt Cloud will launch the continuous integration job `CI Check`.
+- If the previous step passed without any issues, the developer mannually launch the job `Deploy to QA`.
+This job will create/update the corresponding objects in the `eurostat_gdp_qa_staging` and `eurostat_gdp_qa_core` schemas.
+    - _`The job launched manually due to limitations for the free dbt Cloud pricing plan.
+This plan doesn't allow the using of dbt Cloud API Access.`_
+    - _`The alternative solution for other pricing plans you can find [here.](https://docs.getdbt.com/guides/orchestration/custom-cicd-pipelines/3-dbt-cloud-job-on-merge)`_
+- QA team begins their work.
+- If there are no issues were found by the qa team, the new pull request should be created in GitHub in the `dbt-qa` branch to merge changes into the `dbt-prod` branch.
+- If the previous step passed without any issues, the developer(or qa) mannually launch the job `Deploy to Prod`.
+This job will create/update the corresponding objects in the `eurostat_gdp_prod_staging` and `eurostat_gdp_prod_core` schemas.
+- In order to keep the whole repository in the up-to-date state, once more pull request should be created in the `dbt-prod` branch in order to merge all changes to the `main` branch.